Contrastive Self-supervised Learning in Recommender Systems: A Survey: Pretext Task

-where $\boldsymbol{h}_u^{\prime}$ and $\boldsymbol{h}_u^{\prime \prime}$ are the coarse-grained user representation and fine-grained user representation, respectively. $n$ is the number of negative samples. \textbf{SGGCF}~\cite{SGGCF} performs user node dropout and edge dropout on the user-item-group graph.
+\textbf{SGGCF}~\cite{SGGCF} performs user node dropout and edge dropout on the user-item-group graph.
 Moreover, representations of the same nodes in original and augmented graphs are viewed as positive pairs.
 Besides, it performs cross-layer contrasting.
 The MI between initial node embedding and $l$-th ($l$ is an even number) layer embedding is maximized.

+\textbf{Sequential Recommendation.} \textbf{DCRec}~\cite{DCRec} constructs sequential and collaborative views based on interaction sequences.
+It builds an item transition graph and an item co-interaction graph as collaborative views.
+Additionally, DCRec adjusts the strength of contrastive regularization by disentangling user conformity and actual interest, further enhancing its performance, which is formulated as: